amisroilov/roovey/README.md

 # Roovey
 The Roovey Virtual Machine!

-Roovey is a virtual machine written in Rust.
+Roovey is a virtual machine written in Rust, C, and Python.

 ## License